Vladimir Gulevich: Overseas training and work with Albrecht Kossel

 In early 1898 Gulevich was sent abroad on a two-year study trip funded by the Ministry of Education.
-On his way to Germany he briefly visited Warsaw, Vienna and Prague to inspect university laboratories and observe local teaching practices.
+On his way to Germany, he briefly visited Warsaw, Vienna, and Prague to inspect university laboratories and observe local teaching practices.
 He later wrote that, compared with Moscow, medical chemistry in many European universities was taught with fewer lecture hours and without obligatory laboratory work, which in his view hindered effective training.

 The main goal of his trip was to work in the laboratory of Albrecht Kossel at the Physiological Institute of the University of Marburg.
 Kossel was then a leading authority on nucleic acids and proteins, and under his supervision Gulevich developed improved methods for isolating and purifying arginine, including preparation of new silver salts and determination of their optical rotation, and identified thymine among the products of protein and nuclein hydrolysis using both chemical and crystallographic analysis.
 He also studied the action of trypsin on organic substances in an attempt to clarify which types of bonds in proteins are most susceptible to enzymatic cleavage.

 While in Marburg, Gulevich attended Kossel’s lectures and observed student practicals.
 He later criticised the very limited laboratory time and lack of prior training in basic qualitative analysis among German medical students, and this experience reinforced his conviction that biochemistry teaching should be built upon a solid foundation of general and analytical chemistry.

 Between 1898 and 1900, during and immediately after his stay abroad, Gulevich published sixteen research papers and a book, most of them in German journals such as Zeitschrift für physiologische Chemie, edited by Kossel.

 Kharkiv professorship and the discovery of carnosine

 From July 1899 to December 1900 Gulevich was extraordinary professor of medical chemistry and physics at the medical faculty of the University of Kharkiv.
 On arrival he found the laboratory poorly equipped and set about reorganising and refitting it, while at the same time lecturing and supervising students.

 In Kharkiv Gulevich began a new line of research on the so-called extractive substances of skeletal muscle.
 Building on earlier work on meat extracts by Justus von Liebig and others, he reasoned that the nitrogen content of known muscle constituents did not account for the total nitrogen in extracts and that new nitrogen-rich compounds likely remained undiscovered.
-Using a method of precipitation with phosphotungstic acid followed by treatment with silver nitrate, he and his student Semen Amiradjibi isolated in 1900 a new strongly basic substance of composition C₉H₁₄N₄O₃, which they named carnosine.
+Using a method of precipitation with phosphotungstic acid followed by treatment with silver nitrate, he and his student Semen Amiradjibi isolated in 1900 a new strongly basic substance of composition C_{9}H_{14}N_{4}O_{3}, which they named carnosine.

 Subsequent work showed that carnosine is a dipeptide, β-alanyl-L-histidine, and that it is characteristic of striated muscle: it is abundant in skeletal muscle but essentially absent from liver, kidney, spleen, blood, lung and other tissues.
 This first natural β-amino acid derivative attracted considerable interest and marked the beginning of systematic studies of muscle extractives in Gulevich’s laboratory.